nileiur/recipes-analysis/index.md

 After cleaning the data, I performed EDA on the recipes dataset.
 I analyzed the distributions of the 'avg_ratings" and 'n_steps' columns and made the following observations:

 The vast majority of recipes earned a 5 rating, meaning that there is likely to be less data/less reliable data showing what sort of recipes receive very low ratings (below 3 stars).

+Below is a graph of the distribution of the 'avg_ratings' column.
  <iframe
  src="assets/rating-dist.html"
  width="800"